 Do you remember much about your past?
-Are you like me and remember particular moments?
+Are you like me and remember specific moments only?
 I can remember flashes of events from my childhood rather than an overarching narrative.
 That’s pretty normal, I’m told; “childhood amnesia” is something that happens to us all, where a lot of information is filed so deep in the filing cabinets of our brain that we’ll hardly ever retrieve them.
 Except maybe as flashes of deja vu.

 Children in care had a wider complexity of memories to “choose” from – although, of course, it’s hardly a choice for them.
 They form memories based on the experiences they have had, and often they’re not very good; hence them coming into care in the first place.